 Liquid bowel movements can lead to cramping, abdominal discomfort, and dehydration.

 If your diarrhea lasts longer than a few days, contact a doctor to determine a potential underlying condition.
-Until then, staying hydrated and eating bland foods can help you regain your strength and avoid dehydration.
+Staying hydrated and eating bland foods can help you regain strength and avoid dehydration.